syy0101/stego/README.md

 Stego is a tool and library for steganographic hiding of data into large random files.

-An empty bitfile named dataplate of 10^9 bytes is created with command: java -jar stego.jar dataplate -c 1G
+An empty bitfile named dataplate of 10^9 bytes is created with command: java -jar stego.jar dataplate.1 -c 1G

-File payload.txt is written into bitfile dataplate with command: java -jar stego.jar dataplate -w payload.txt
+File payload.txt is written into bitfile dataplate with command: java -jar stego.jar dataplate.2 -i dataplate.1 -w payload.txt

-File payload.txt is read to stdout from bitfile dataplate with command: java -jar stego.jar dataplate -r -payload.txt
+File payload.txt is read to stdout from bitfile dataplate with command: java -jar stego.jar dataplate.2 -r -payload.txt

 Concepts
 --------

-BITFILE is a large file filled with cryptographically secure random data.
+BITFILE is a large file filled with cryptographically secure random data that is opened and closed to a password

 PLAINTEXT or PAYLOAD is the normal data that is to be hidden.